 However, with such low volume, it only takes one large bank move to place a sell order, squashing your morning profits.

 What should you look at?

-There’s no get rich quick solution; if anyone tells you otherwise, run.
-If you're looking to learn a premarket trading strategy, you’ve come to the right community.
+There’s no quick, get-rich solution; if anyone tells you otherwise, run.
+If you want to learn a premarket trading strategy, you’ve come to the right community.

-We have thousands of dollars worth of free courses designed to teach you how to trade stocks the right way.
+We have thousands of dollars worth of free courses designed to teach you how to trade stocks correctly.
 I hope this helped, and enjoy the rest of your week!